-"Do You Want to Take a Hit, Officer?"-Why the Legalization of Marijuana would be both Professionally and Personally Beneficial to Law Enforcement
+"Do You Want to Take a Hit, Officer?" – Why Legalizing Marijuana Would Benefit Law Enforcement Professionally and Personally

 To begin, I am a former Police Officer.
 I worked for the City of Savannah from 2011-2014 before resigning.
 I had abstained from drugs, besides alcohol, for most of my life.
 I even thought the smoking of Marijuana was a self-destructive and malicious drug which only lowered the person using it.
 But, my opinion shifted sometime in my second year as a cop.

 I, like many other rookie cops, got zealous with my freedom of being on my own after training and wanted to make arrests because that’s what good cops did; to get the bad guys and put them behind bars.
 The easiest of these arrests were marijuana arrests, which I did many.
 As I got older and experienced, I saw that the arrests and the law itself were wrong.
 I was helping add weight to an overburden justice system for a drug which is significantly less harmful than alcohol according to Professor David J. Nutt’s research on Drugs in the UK.
 After years of no longer being a cop and also someone who now uses marijuana, I can say from both experience and perspective that the legalization of Marijuana would benefit police.